 West Brompton Station, including the booking hall, train shed, staircases and retaining wall, is Grade II listed.
-There are no listed buildings within the Opportunity Area.
 The original Earl's Court Exhibition Centre (EC1) has 'immunity from listing' until 2016.

 There are several other listed buildings, structures and registered parks adjacent to the OA boundary.
 These include: